Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Introduction

-\figref{fig:motivation} shows our agent in the process of placing an exemplary assembly by controlling the robotic manipulator, in this case, a 6-DoF robotic arm with a two-finger gripper.
-As can be seen, the robot effectively inserts one object into the assembly, thereby minimizing the distances to the previously placed neighbor objects.
-As our experimental results show, our approach varies the gaps between the objects depending on their shape, consequently reducing the distances between all objects by at least \SI{60}{\percent} on average, with fewer collisions compared to two baseline approaches.
+\figref{fig:motivation} shows our agent in the process of placing an exemplary assembly by controlling the robotic manipulator, in this case, a robotic arm with six degrees of freedom (DoF) and a two-finger gripper.
+As can be seen, the robot places the grasped object into the assembly, while avoiding collisions and minimizing the distances to the previously placed neighboring objects.
+As our experimental results show, our approach varies the required space between the objects for collision-free gripper operation depending on their shape, consequently reducing the required assembly area of all placed objects by more than \SI{70}{\percent} compared to two baseline approaches.